dibu28/ChecksumFolder/README.md

 vectorized code when available.
 The `t1ha` routines include tuned implementations with optional AES and NEON support and fall back to portable code on other CPUs.
 No official armv7 assembly is provided.
+When NEON is detected the program also uses the official BLAKE3 C implementation via CGO for additional performance.
+A working C toolchain is required in this case.
 On older CPUs without these capabilities it transparently falls back to Go's standard implementations.
 This happens automatically at startup and works across different architectures.